 A list of obligatory readings will be made available on blackboard.

-Passive knowledge of Dutch is essential for this seminar.
+Passive knowledge of Dutch is required for this seminar.
 Participants are expected to have basic knowledge of Dutch politics.